fm4tt0s/ssl-pooch/README.md

 -f    : Local certificate file path
 ```

-\* PEM certificates and SAML IdP Metadata XML Certificates (probably only useful to me) supported.
+- PEM certificates and SAML IdP Metadata XML Certificates (this last one is probably only useful to me) are supported.

 ### Example #1 (PEM file)
 ```